 Student Chromebooks and associated materials are provided by the Lee's Summit R-7 School District to students.
 If used in compliance with all expectations detailed in this handbook and the District's Technology Usage Policy EHB & EHB-AP1 and then returned without damage as described in the "Repair Costs" section below, no additional fees or financial obligations are issued at the time of return of the borrowed property.

 District Costs

-According to the terms of the district's current lease agreement, the cost for each Chromebook for grades 7-12 is 424\$ for the Dell 5190 2-in-1 model.
-Grades K-6 will continue to use the current Dell 3120device for the 2019-20 school year.
+• According to the terms of the district's current lease/purchase agreement, the cost for each Chromebook is 424\$ for the Dell 5190 2-in-1 model.

 MOBILE DEVICE FEE: